ryanoglesby08/javascript-workshop/code/5/share/guide.md

 on the presence of global variables.

 An app structured like this just won't scale.

-1) It is a hassle to add a <script> tag for every component we create and every library we need.
+1. It is a hassle to add a &lt;script&gt; tag for every component we create and every library we need.
 Also, each of script tags must make a request to the server to fetch the JavaScript file, which is not good for performance.
-2) We are not managing the versions of runtime libraries and depend on external CDNs.
+2. We are not managing the versions of runtime libraries and depend on external CDNs.
-3) Everything is a global!
+3. Everything is a global!
 There are no declared dependencies of modules.
 We rely on global variables. :(

 We need to introduce modularity and explicit dependency management into our app.